NxPKG/khulnasoft-docs/content/zaraz/advanced/worker-variables.md

 ## Creating a Worker

-To use a Worker Variable, you first need to create a new Cloudflare Worker.
-You can do this through the Cloudflare dashboard or by using [Wrangler](/workers/get-started/guide/).
+To use a Worker Variable, you first need to create a new Khulnasoft Worker.
+You can do this through the Khulnasoft dashboard or by using [Wrangler](/workers/get-started/guide/).

-To create a new Worker in the Cloudflare dashboard:
+To create a new Worker in the Khulnasoft dashboard:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/).
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/).
 2. Go to **Workers & Pages** and select **Create application**.
 3. Give a name to your Worker and select **Deploy**.
 4. Select **Edit code**.